Call 24/7 For Immediate Help (281) 508-1352

 This rate first began its rapid increase in 1999, when deaths attributable to cocaine, heroin, benzodiazepines (or anti-anxiety medications) and even antidepressants began to rise.
 With women more likely than men to have a prescription for one or more antidepressants or anti-anxiety drugs, women have also borne the brunt of the increased risk of abuse or accidental overdose.

-Some studies have also hinted that women today are drinking more than ever—often not due to addiction, but just sheer force of habit.
-But these nightly cocktails or weekend benders can take a toll, especially when added to certain drugs that may interact with them badly.
+Some studies have also hinted that women today are drinking more than ever—not due to addiction alone, but just sheer force of habit.
+But these nightly cocktails or weekend benders can take a toll, especially when drugs are added.

 What Can Be Done to Combat This Trend?

 For decades, female drug and alcohol addiction was often ignored or overlooked by society and the media.
-Because some women who struggle with addiction have turned to illicit means to earn an income to support a drug habit, it’s been easy for society to brush off female addiction as generally affecting only those who have suffered serious trauma in their lives.
+Because some women who struggle with addiction have turned to illicit means to earn an income to support a drug habit, it’s been easy for society to brush off female addiction.

 See Also: